dissagaliyeva/deep_learning_projects/README.md

 <b>Project Description</b>
 * 5000 images (50 folders, 100 images in each)
-* Datasets can be found here (BE CAREFUL, IT STARTS DOWNLOAD AUTOMATICALLY): [landmark dataset](https://udacity-dlnfd.s3-us-west-1.amazonaws.com/datasets/landmark_images.zip)
+* Datasets can be found here (BE CAREFUL, automatic download): [landmark dataset](https://udacity-dlnfd.s3-us-west-1.amazonaws.com/datasets/landmark_images.zip)

 Photo sharing and photo storage services like to have location data for each photo that is uploaded.
 With the location data, these services can build advanced features, such as automatic suggestion of relevant tags or automatic photo organization, which help provide a compelling user experience.
 Although a photo's location can often be obtained by looking at the photo's metadata, many photos uploaded to these services will not have location metadata available.
 This can happen when, for example, the camera capturing the picture does not have GPS or if a photo's metadata is scrubbed due to privacy concerns.